Skip to content

 FlagSyntaxDefaultDescription

 --timeout--timeout N300000 (5 min)Overall timeout in milliseconds.
-The process exits with code 1 if this limit is reached. new-milestone auto-extends this to 600000 (10 min) when the timeout is still the default.
+The process exits with code 1 if this limit is reached. new-milestone auto-extends to 600000 (10 min) when using the default. auto mode disables the timeout entirely when using the default (sets it to 0).

 --max-restarts--max-restarts N3Auto-restart on crash with exponential backoff.
 Set 0 to disable.

 --json--jsonOffStream all events as JSONL to stdout.
-Each line is a self-contained JSON object.
+Equivalent to --output-format stream-json.

 --events--events type1,type2Filter JSONL output to specific event types.
 Implies --json.

---verbose--verboseOffShow detailed execution output in stderr progress lines.
+--verbose--verboseOffShow detailed execution output in stderr progress lines, including streaming assistant text and thinking.

 --model--model IDSession defaultOverride the model for the headless session.